jeremyfouquet/unlock/README.md

 ## Create config

-For connected the mongodb you need to create .env file on root project and place your Secret URI like .env.example
+For connected the mongodb you need to create .env file on root project and place the personnal information like .env.example

 ## Running the project

-    $ npm start
+    $ npm run start

+## Running the project on development with nodemon

+    $ npm run dev

+## Running the tests

+    $ npm test

 ## See project on localhost development